-Starting at the approach to Mossman, with giant osprey nests perched atop the power poles, it is clear that this is a place where people and nature co-exist.
+Travelling north to Mossman, the highway traverses through productive sugar cane farms; further back are views to steep mountain ranges covered with World Heritage listed rainforest.
+Amongst the coastal farms and towns, giant osprey nests perch atop the power poles; it is clear that this is a place where people and nature co-exist.

 The range of wildlife throughout the region is mind-boggling.
 Australia’s largest snake, the Amethystine Python, is a regular sight in the landscape, reaching staggering lengths of up to 8.5m!
 Huge, formidable Estuarine Crocodiles make their home in the area’s waterways, with quite a few well-known residents frequently spotted in the Daintree River.

 At the other extreme in size, many of the region’s smaller, but infinitely varied, bugs, insects and frogs have failed to recognise the distinction between people’s homes and the great outdoors, making themselves comfortable in any convenient nook or cranny around the house!

 Residents typically view these wildlife encounters as part and parcel of life in this part the tropics.

 The locals of the picturesque town of Mossman, set amid cane fields, are renowned for their friendly, country hospitality.

 Just a short drive to the south-east is the tourist centre of Port Douglas, with its bustling coastal resort lifestyle, boutique shops and restaurant-lined main street.
 Its beaches are the quintessential image of tropical north Queensland and provide a place to unwind and relax.